Spectrochemical series

 A spectrochemical series is a list of ligands ordered by ligand "strength", and a list of metal ions based on oxidation number, group and element.
 For a metal ion, the ligands modify the difference in energy Δ between the d orbitals, called the ligand-field splitting parameter in ligand field theory, or the crystal-field splitting parameter in crystal field theory.
 The splitting parameter is reflected in the ion's electronic and magnetic properties such as its spin state, and optical properties such as its color and absorption spectrum.

 Spectrochemical series of ligands

 The spectrochemical series was first proposed in 1938 based on the results of absorption spectra of cobalt complexes.

-A partial spectrochemical series listing of ligands from small Δ to large Δ is given below.
+A partial spectrochemical series listing ligands from small Δ to large Δ is given below.
 (For a table, see the ligand page.)